There is one more thread I want to tug at before I finish this writing on the topic of being good enough.

 After going through a deeply transformative first year of a personal development course where we focused on the five major themes of Vitality, Affectivity, Creativity, Sexuality and Transcendance, the second year turned our attention to the didactics of designing and running a class.
 My teaching schedule was such that I had to go to Johannesburg for one of the first sessions and join a group who had been bonding with each other for 18 months.
 I had met some of them briefly and had occasionally danced with them at the annual Encounter.
 One of the first tasks that weekend was to split into pairs and with your partner choose two pieces of music and then interpret them in dance.
 My partner and I encouraged each other to push ourselves and chose two very different pieces of music.
 The first was upbeat and triumphant and we danced with expansion and joy as I think the first photo below clearly shows.
 The second dance was far more sensual as we tried to surrender and enter into a space of intimacy.

 Unbeknown to us, one of the group filmed the second dance.
 When I later watched this film I was amazed to see how far I come in just 5 years from the tentativeness and staccato movements of my Moving Art tango piece.
 I have taken off my shirt between dances even though we are being carefully watched and evaluated by a group of critical student peers who are part strangers to me.
 I do this despite the extra weight that is blatantly showing itself around my waist.
 I clearly am not worried about being good enough.
-I have also come a huge distance in letting go and opening myself to softer, gentler, more intimate movements in the dance and feel enormously proud of having had the courage to go on this journey of heart and body.
+The dance has taken over and I am not afraid to surrender and let my body move with freedom in union with my partner.
+It is an amazing experience.
+I let go and open myself to softer, gentler, more intimate movements in the dance.
+I feel my strength and feel enormously proud to have had the courage to go on this extremely vulnerable journey of heart and body.

 In the midst of all this growth and love and connection there was one aspect of my Biodanza experience that both intrigued and disturbed me.
 There was one particular dance where we danced with yang (masculine) energy and pushed against each other.
 I felt this was a powerful dance that really helped me connect with my strength and ‘good enough’ energy.
 I was surprised when the Biodanza teacher told me that I looked a bit too fierce when I did this dance and that some people were frightened of me.
 She suggested that I should smile from time to time during the exercise to dispel any partner’s possible disquiet.